-- All public schools (including public charter schools) and LEAs are required to make adequate yearly progress (AYP) in accordance with Federal requirements. - Georgia prepares and distributes to each LEA a report card for each public school in the State based on the most current data disaggregated by student subgroups. - Georgia law includes an audit system for reporting findings and making recommendations regarding the performance of all public schools and LEAs, an awards system for recognizing progress and achievement in schools and LEAs, and an intervention system for recommending appropriate levels of increasingly severe interventions for schools and LEAs based on student achievement (see Appendix C & D Rules and Guidance).
+- All public schools (including public charter schools) and LEAs are required to make adequate yearly progress (AYP) in accordance with Federal requirements. - Georgia prepares and distributes to each LEA a report card for each public school in the State based on the most current data disaggregated by student subgroups.2 - Georgia law includes an audit system for reporting findings and making recommendations regarding the performance of all public schools and LEAs, an awards system for recognizing progress and achievement in schools and LEAs, and an intervention system for recommending appropriate levels of increasingly severe interventions for schools and LEAs based on student achievement (see Appendix C & D - Rules and Guidance).3

-Georgia's Single Statewide Accountability System includes schools serving special populations, including alternative schools, Department of Juvenile Justice institutions, and State schools for the blind and deaf.
+Georgia's Single Statewide Accountability System includes schools serving special populations, including alternative schools, Department of Juvenile Justice institutions; State charter schools (e.g. Odyssey, KidsPeace) and State schools for the blind and deaf.

 Students in programs and GNET psychoeducational centers will either have their test scores counted back to their home school or their home system for AYP purposes.
 AYP for K-2 schools will be based on State assessment results for grades 1-2.
 AYP for Georgia's few K-only schools will be based on attendance and other relevant data.
-Beginning in 2008, those Georgia alternative high schools that have high school grades but do not offer high school diplomas will be allowed to use the event dropout rate in place of graduation rate as their second indicator.
+4 Beginning in 2008, those Georgia alternative high schools that have high school grades but do not offer high school diplomas will be allowed to use the event dropout rate in place of graduation rate as their second indicator.

-Georgia will hold accountable small schools (10-39 FAY students enrolled in the "All Students" group) in a fair and reliable manner.
+Georgia will hold accountable small schools (10-39 FAY students with test scores in both mathematics and reading/English language arts enrolled in the "All Students" group) in a fair and reliable manner.
 In examining the options of how to address extremely small schools, Georgia has two objectives: (1) include all schools in the accountability system and (2) make judgments about schools in the fairest and most reliable manner.
-For small schools (defined as 10-39 FAY students enrolled in the "All Students" group) for grades 3-8 or grade 11 configurations, Georgia will apply a confidence interval to determine AYP.
+For small schools (defined as 10-39 FAY students with test scores in both mathematics and reading/English language arts enrolled in the "All Students" group) for grades 3-8 or grade 11 configurations, Georgia will apply a confidence interval5 to determine AYP.

-For AMOs and Second Indicators, subgroup size is N = 40 students or 10% of students enrolled in AYP grades, whichever is greater (with a 75 student cap), including the "All Students" subgroup.
-The subgroup size for Participation Rate is always N = 40 or more students enrolled in AYP grades.
+For AMOs and Second Indicators, (does not apply to graduation rate or attendance but to those elementary and middle schools who use one of the academic content areas from the list of acceptable 2nd indicators) subgroup size is n = 40 students or 10% of students enrolled in AYP grades, whichever is greater (with a 75 student cap), including the "All Students" subgroup.
+The subgroup size for Participation Rate is always n = 40 or more students enrolled in AYP grades.
 For subgroups not meeting Annual Measurable Objectives (AMOs), Georgia will apply the confidence interval, multi-year averaging, and safe harbor.

-&lt;sup>1 Since all of Georgia's LEAs receive Title I funds, they are all considered Title I LEAs.
+1 Since all of Georgia's LEAs receive Title I funds, they are all considered Title I LEAs.

-&lt;sup>2 Official Code of Georgia Annotated (OCGA) § 20-14-34
+2 Official Code of Georgia Annotated (OCGA) § 20-14-34

-OCGA § 20-14-37; 20-14-41
+3 OCGA § 20-14-37; 20-14-41